What are grammar schools?

 In 2017, the then Conservative Prime Minister Theresa May went into that year’s general election with proposals to allow the creation of additional grammar schools.
 However the idea was abandoned in the ensuing hung parliament.

-30% of the public believe that the government should encourage more schools to select by academic ability and build more grammar schools.
+30% of the public believe that the government should encourage more state schools to select by academic ability and build more grammar schools.

 20% believe that the government should retain the existing grammar schools, but should not allow more selective schools or new grammar schools to be built